lune-climate/lune-docs/docs/src/guides/one-percent-contribution-towards-carbon-removal.md

 It is recommended that you develop this feature using your Test account.

-Only once you are happy with your implementation switch to the Live account.
+Only once you are happy with your implementation, switch to the Live account.

-If you are ready to switch from Test Account to Live Accounts you only need to swap your [Test API Key with your Live API Key](https://dashboard.lune.co/api-keys).
+If you are ready to switch from Test Account to Live Account, you only need to swap your [Test API Key with your Live API Key](https://dashboard.lune.co/api-keys).
 :::

 <br />